jonathanking/sidechainnet/README.md

 In addition to the data itself, this repository also provides several utilities:
 - `sidechainnet.get_dataloaders` (uses `sidechainnet.utils.dataset.BinnedProteinDataset` and `sidechainnet.utils.dataset.SimilarLengthBatchSampler`)
     - By using these together to create a PyTorch Dataloader, we can handle the batching of SidechainNet data intelligently and increase training speed.
-     - Each batch contains proteins of similar lengths but the average length for a batch is chosen at random from a bin
+     - Each batch contains proteins of similar lengths but the average length for a batch is chosen at random from a bin.
+Using batches of similar lengths allows the computation of DRMSD to be parallelized effectively and improves performance.
 - `PDB_Creator`
-    - Generates structure files (`.pdb`) from model predictions
+    - Generates structure files (`.pdb`) from model predictions.
     - Also enables the creation of 3D-object files (`.gltf`) in order to log this data using Weights and Biases ([example](https://app.wandb.ai/koes-group/protein-transformer/reports/Evaluating-the-Impact-of-Sequence-Convolutions-and-Embeddings-on-Protein-Structure-Prediction--Vmlldzo2OTg4Nw)).
 - Miscelaneous utilities for training protein structure prediction models
-    - batch parallelized DRMSD computation
+    - Batch parallelized DRMSD computation.

 ## Directions to Reproduce SidechainNet

 If you are only interested in using and interacting with SidechainNet data, please see the above examples.
 However, if you would like to reproduce our work or if you would like to make modifications to the dataset, please follow the directions below to generate SidechainNet from scratch.

 [How to reproduce and generate SidechainNet](./how_to_reproduce.md)

-### Copyright

-Copyright (c) 2020, Jonathan King

-#### Acknowledgements
+## Acknowledgements

 1. [End-to-End Differentiable Learning of Protein Structure](https://doi.org/10.1016/j.cels.2019.03.006).
 AlQuraishi, Mohammed.
 Cell Systems, Volume 8, Issue 4, 292 - 301.
 (2019).
 2. [ProteinNet: a standardized data set for machine learning of protein structure.](https://doi.org/10.1186/s12859-019-2932-0).
 AlQuraishi, Mohammed.
 BMC Bioinformatics 20, 311 (2019).